-Branch Coordination
+Branch coordination

-- Meet with the branch president to discuss food drive processes: available funding, community support, volunteers, volunteers food/drink, station coordinators, food drive committee, food agency recipient(s), advertisement/media plans, merchandise orders, posters, thank you cards, certificates, etc. - o Keep members informed of progress at each branch meeting.
+- Meet with Branch President to discuss Food Drive processes; available funding, community support, volunteers, volunteer's food/drink, Station Coordinators, food drive committee, food agency recipient(s), advertisement/media plans, merchandise orders, posters, thank you cards, certificates, etc. - o Keep members informed of progress at each branch meeting.

-Initial Contact with Food Banks and/or Pantries
+Initial contact with Food Banks and/or Pantries

-- Discuss where the food will go, who will get it there, how it will get there, how the food will be weighed, etc. - Discuss the use of and/or cost of food drive bags.
+- o Discuss where the food will go, who will get it there, how it will get there, etc. - Discuss the use of and/or cost for food drive bags.

-Initial Contact with Volunteers
+Initial contact with volunteers

-- o Contact retirees, churches, schools, military, other unions/AFL-CIO, youth groups, local businesses etc. - o Ask for advertising assistance; the use of billboards, newsletters, posters, etc. - Ask for funding support; purchase of posters and signs, food for volunteers, thank you cards, etc.
+- Contact retirees, churches, schools, military, other unions/AFL-CIO, Youth groups, local businesses etc. - o Ask for advertising assistance; the use of billboards, newsletters, posters, etc. - Ask for funding support; purchase of posters and signs, food for volunteers, thank you cards, etc.

-Rural Office

-- Rural registration forms can be found by visiting the Stamp Out Hunger page on the NALC website - o If possible, reach out to rural offices to assist them.
+Rural office information - Registration form and letters mailed by the national office o If possible, reach out to rural offices to assist them.